GALESBURG – Sometimes finding the right college for you doesn't happen right away.

-“I went to Monmouth College last year and decided it wasn’t for me,” said Derek Foley of his first college experience.
-“It was a bit expensive.”
+“I went to Monmouth College last year and decided it wasn’t for me,” Derek Foley said of his first college experience.

 So what did Derek do?
-He transferred to Sandburg.
+He transferred to Carl Sandburg College.

-At age 19, Foley actually comes to Carl Sandburg College all the way from the tiny town of Galva, IL, located in Henry County, about a half hour from Galesburg.
-The drive is long, especially considering that Black Hawk College has a satellite campus on the east side of the city just ten minutes away.
+At age 19, Foley came to Sandburg from the tiny town of Galva, located in Henry County, about a half hour from Galesburg.

-When Derek isn’t studying for class or driving to and from Galva, he’s running cross country.
+When Derek isn’t studying for class or driving to and from Galva, he’s running for the Chargers' cross country team.

 “It’s an hour and a half of practice,” said Derek.
 “We just run.”